Dagonite/python-projects/README.md

 Requirements
 ---
 A few of these projects will require John Zelle's simple object oriented graphics library [graphics.py](https://mcsp.wartburg.edu/zelle/python/graphics.py) to work.
-To install, simply navigate your prompt to a directory that requires the graphics library and then install by entering:
+To install the library, enter the following into a command-line interpreter (will require pip to be installed as well):

 ```
 pip install -r requirements.txt